Bill Pay

 Property Assignment

-The Line Items tab lets you break a bill down into individual charges, assign each charge to a property and category, and apply markup for client billing.
+The Line Items tab lets you break a bill into individual charges, each with its own property, category, and GL code assignment.

 Adding a Line Item

-- Enter the following fields for the new item:
+- Fill in the following fields for the new line item:

-- Description — a clear label for this charge.
+- Description — a brief label for the charge

-- Amount — the cost of this line item.
+- Amount — the dollar amount for this line

-- Property — the property this charge applies to.
+- Property — the property this charge belongs to

-- Category (Bill/Assign To) — the expense category for this line item.
+- Category (Bill/Assign To) — the spend category

-- GL Code — the general ledger code for accounting purposes.
+- GL Code — the general ledger code for this charge

-- Select Save to add the item.
-The bill's total amount automatically updates to match.
+- Click Save to add the line item.
+The bill's total amount updates automatically.

-Bills must contain at least one line item but may be split as many times as desired.
+Bills must contain at least one line item but may be split into as many line items as desired.

 Editing or Deleting a Line Item

-- To delete a line item, open the item and select Delete.
-The bill total automatically recalculates.
+- To delete a line item, open the line item and click Delete.
+The bill total recalculates immediately.

 Merging Line Items

-If you have multiple line items that represent a single charge, you can merge them into one.
-Select the items you want to combine, then choose Merge from the actions menu.
-Topkey consolidates the selected items into a single line item.
+If you need to consolidate multiple line items into one, select the line items you want to merge using their checkboxes, then choose the Merge option from the bulk actions bar that appears.
+The selected lines will be combined into a single line item.

 Bulk Actions on Line Items

-- Assign a Property to all selected items
+- Assign a Property to all selected line items at once

-- Assign a Category to all selected items
+- Assign a Category to all selected line items at once

-- Assign a GL Code to all selected items
+- Assign a GL Code to all selected line items at once

 Accounting Tab

-The Accounting tab is a dedicated section within the bill's details view, separate from the Line Items tab.
-Use it to manage general ledger assignments and any additional accounting dimensions your account has enabled.
+The Accounting tab is a dedicated tab within the bill's details view — separate from the Line Items tab — where you manage GL code assignment and any additional accounting classifications your account uses.

 GL Code Assignment